AstraZeneca/runnable/docs/concepts/nodes.md

 ## Map

 Map is a composite node consisting of one branch that can be iterated over a parameter.
-A typical usecase would be performing the same data cleaning operation on a bunch of files or the columns of a dataframe.
+A typical use case would be performing the same data cleaning operation on a bunch of files or the columns of a data frame.
 The parameter over which the branch is iterated over should be provided and also be available to the dag at the execution time.

 The configuration of the map node: